-Trivallis is an example of an organization that puts employee wellbeing at the center of everything they do.
-Their workforce benefits from a wellness strategy backed by senior leadership and spearheaded by the Vitallis staff group and its network of wellbeing champions.
+Trivallis puts employee wellbeing at the center of everything they do.
+Their workforce benefits from a wellness strategy backed by senior leadership and spearheaded by the Vitallis staff group of wellbeing champions.
 As Samantha Graf, HR Business Partner and Vitallis Lead, explains:

 Vitallis: A pillar of support

-Hive afforded the Vitallis group a reliable way of reaching employees no matter where they are due to its remotely accessible, mobile-first design.
-A dedicated Vitallis hub was added to Hive, acting as a digital home for employee wellness.
-This ensured visibility and awareness of the group and gave all staff easy access to wellbeing resources.
+Hive afforded the Vitallis group a reliable way of reaching all employees, regardless of locale.
+A dedicated Vitallis hub was launched to serve as a digital home for employee wellness.
+This increased visibility around the initiative and provided staffers with easy access to related resources.

 Samantha Graf credits Hive as a fundamental part of their wellness strategy.

-Vitallis’ hub created a space for open discussion by inviting users to submit content, with some employees feeling comfortable sharing personal experiences with physical and mental health.
-This proved an extremely successful aspect of their strategy, seeing 150 user-written articles published in the first 3 months since launch, amassing nearly 10,000 views.
-Their wellbeing strategy also took advantage of native form functionality, which provided a means to easily survey and gauge overall wellbeing across the workforce.
-The output was a ‘wellness age’ for employees – a metric that allowed Vitallis to closely monitor the impact of wellbeing initiatives on an on-going basis.
+The Vitallis' hub encouraged users to speak candidly about physical and mental health, leading to more than 150-user written articles and over 10,000 views amassed within the first 3 months post-launch.
+Trivallis' also took advantage of native form functionality to gauge overall wellbeing across the workforce.
+The output was a ‘wellness age’ – a metric that allowed Vitallis to monitor the impact of wellbeing initiatives on an on-going basis.

-To encourage healthy lifestyles, the group advertised social activities on Hive where users could add events to their calendars with one click of an integrated Outlook button.
-The group also appointed mental health first aiders and champions to act as ambassadors, ran training schemes, and used Hive’s homepage as a spotlight for campaigns.
-On World Mental Health Day, for example, Vitallis took over Hive, sharing several articles so that all visible content on the news feed was related to employee wellness.
+The group advertised social activities on Hive, allowing users to add events to their calendars with one click of an integrated Outlook button.
+Mental health first aiders were also appointed to act as ambassadors and training leads.
+On World Mental Health Day, Vitallis went a step further by taking over Hive and ensuring that relevant content was visible to all via the news feed.